List of It's Always Sunny in Philadelphia characters: Dr. Larry Meyers

 Dr. Larry Meyers (René Auberjonois) is the high-school drama teacher who taught Dee.
-He appeared in "The Gang Gets A New Member", in which Dee and the Gang open a time capsule and find a check from Dee to him for a million dollars.
+He appeared in "The Gang Gets A New Member", in which Dee and the gang open a time capsule and find a check from Dee to him for a million dollars.
 Dee goes back to her high school to talk to Dr. Meyers.
 He tells her that he was an alcoholic and that she must give up.
 He also reminds her of a musical she was in, Frankenstein.
 Later he trips and gets injured as a result of Charlie becoming a member of the school's custodial staff and waxing Dr. Meyers's classroom.
 He does not appear again in the series due to the injury.
 Dee takes over as a substitute.
 Auberjonois died in 2019.

 Principal Brian McIntyre

 Principal Brian McIntyre (Dave Foley) is the high school principal who hires Dee as a substitute teacher and Charlie as a janitor in "The Gang Gets A New Member".
 He fires both of them in the next episode "Dee Reynolds: Shaping America's Youth" because Dee took her students on a field trip to Paddy's Pub to watch Mac and Dennis's Lethal Weapon 5 movie and because Charlie's mentoring of a student named Richie led to him dressing up in blackface after watching the movie.
-The principal laments that he probably won't be employed at the school much longer, due to their shenanigans.
+The principal laments that he will likely be fired soon due to their shenanigans.
 Principal McIntyre appears again in the episode "Gun Fever Too: Still Hot", where he is now the principal of a middle school.
 It is revealed that because of tenure, he was reassigned instead of being terminated.

 The McPoyles

-Fraternal twin brothers Liam (Jimmi Simpson) and Ryan McPoyle (Nate Mooney) are creepy, incestuous, former elementary-school classmates of Mac and Charlie.
-They are introduced in "Charlie Got Molested" when they falsely accuse a former teacher of pedophilia.
+Fraternal twin brothers Liam (Jimmi Simpson) and Ryan McPoyle (Nate Mooney) are creepy-looking, incestuous, former elementary-school classmates of Mac and Charlie.
+They are introduced in "Charlie Got Molested" in Season 1 when they falsely accuse a former teacher of pedophilia.
 Charlie and the gang foil their plan and turn them in to the police, which sparks the McPoyles' antipathy toward the Paddy's Pub gang.
 Their clan is built entirely from inbreeding and Liam and Ryan have an incestuous relationship with each other and their deaf-mute sister Margaret (Thesy Surface).
-As seen in "The Gang Gets Invincible", they have at least 14 other siblings and family members, who all sport the McPoyle unibrows, acne, and eczema.
+As seen in "The Gang Gets Invincible" in Season 3, they have at least 14 other siblings and family members, who all sport the McPoyle unibrows, acne, and eczema.
 The most notable relative is Doyle McPoyle (Bob Rusch), an aspiring football player who lost his chance to play for the Philadelphia Eagles when a hallucinating Frank accidentally shot him in the leg.